BrianInGermany/BrianInGermany.github.io/_posts/2020-03-06-jupyter-on-android.markdown

 ![jupyterLogo](/assets/images/jupyter.png)

 #### Why run a Jupyter notebook on your phone?
 That's a very good question.
-Maybe you're in a hurry, maybe you want to have a quick look at some files without taking out your laptop.
+Maybe you're in a hurry.
+Maybe you want to have a quick look at some files without taking out your laptop.
 Or maybe you're just bored in the bus on your way to work...

 #### Solution
 With the [Termux](https://termux.com/) app for Android you can install Python, [Jupyter](https://jupyter.org/) and a wide variety of Python packages from a Linux command line.